Interrobang01/iblib/README.md

 Given the name of an iblib component, creates a box with that component at (0,0) for testing purposes.

 INPUTS:
-- string, the name of the iblib component to test
+- string/table, the name of the iblib component to test or a table of names to test
+- vec2, optional, the size of the box

 ### check_around_object
 Returns a table of all the objects within a set distance of another object, sort of like a forcefield.
 Used for checking contact.